 When I was 7, I was finally allowed to put up lights outside.
-When Christmas time came along that year, I decided that I wanted to put up the lights on the outside of my family's house.
-Since then, I've been in charge of putting my family's lights up.
+Since then, I've been in charge of putting my family's Christmas lights up.

-The first year when I started putting up a syncronised display was when I turned 9, and I used a small box that has a speaker on it and turned on and off 6 plugs on it.
+When I was 9, I put up my first display syncronised to music.
+I used a small box that had a speaker and turned on and off 6 plugs on it.

-My show in 2018 was pretty simple, mainly because I only had 6 "channels" (outlets that turn on and off) to work with.
-It has lights on bushes, posts, 3 trees in the yard, and a small section with 2 trees and a fence.
+My show in 2018 was simple, mainly because I only had 6 "channels" (outlets that turn on and off) to work with.
 Here's a video of the show.

 The year after that, I decided to go a little bit bigger.
 I bought a Light-O-Rama showtime central and AC 16-channel controller.
-It's bacically like that box but you can add more of them, controls 16 ports, and you can program yourself.
+It's bacically like that box I had, but you can add more of them, controls 16 ports, and you can program yourself.
 I controlled it with the showtime central, which is a replacement for using a computer to run the display.
-That year I also decided I wanted to do my show for charity.
-It was a tough choice on which charity to pick, but after a little bit of debate I decided on my local food pantry, The Oshkosh Area Community Pantry .
-After the display was over, I counted the donations including doubling from a foundation, and came out with around $2100 towards the pantry.
-I made it my goal to get to $3000 the year after that.
-Through all of this, I had 6 stories done on me.
-Here's 5 of them, because 1 was in the newspaper.
+That year I also decided I wanted to do my show for charity; it was a tough choice who to support, and I decided on my local food pantry, The Oshkosh Area Community Pantry .
+After the display was over, including doubling from an anonymous foundation, I raised around $2100 towards the pantry.
+I had 6 news stories done on me.
+Here's 5 of them, as 1 was in the newspaper.
 WBAY Beginning of the year Spectrum News WeAreGreenBay article WBAY end of the year Fox 11 story

 In 2020, I decided to add something big.
 I bought a Light-O-Rama Pixie16 controller, which is a controller that doesn't just turn lights on and off, but can set any bulb of special strands to any color and brightness.
 It took a while to learn how to program, but added a lot to the show experience.
 This year, 2 major events happened.
 One was the first "Collaboration of Lights", which was an event where my show and 3 other local light shows teamed up on December 11th and 12th, got a few local buisness sponsorships, and all supported NAMI, The National Alliance on Mental Illness .
 I also did a toffee and fudge fundraiser where my Nana donated her time and resorces to make toffee and fudge that I sold.
 In all, I donated $3332.13 to charity, with the help of some local buisness sponsors.
 In 2020, there were 2 news stories done on me.
 Both of them were from WBAY: Collaboration of Lights WBAY story WBAY story